Anti-Fascist Committee of Cham Immigrants: Internationalizing the issue

 At the same time, the Committee tried to internationalize the issue, by sending telegrams of protest to several Allied Powers.
 The sent telegrams to the Soviet, British, American and French military missions, and the Yugoslav Legation in Tirana.
 The memorandum, adopted in the first congress, was sent also to the London and Paris Conference of Peace, and to the United Nations Assembly on 25 October 1946.
 Every telegram and memorandum ended with the plea: "Despite protests we have made and the rights we are entitled to, we continue to be in exile, whereas the Greek government has gone all out to establish aliens in our Chameria in order to prevent us from returning home."

 Human relief

 Although, no demand of Chams was answered, the UN Assembly in New York City acknowledged the humanitarian crisis facing the refugees.
-From September 1945 to the spring of 1947, Albania received a total of US$26 million of assorted goods, materials and equipment from the UN Relief Programme, UNRRA (United Nation's Relief and Rehabilitation Administration).
+From September 1945 to the spring of 1947, Albania received a total of US$26 million of assorted goods, materials and equipment from the UN Relief Programme, UNRRA (United Nations' Relief and Rehabilitation Administration).
 Of this approximately US$1.2 million was allocated specifically for refugees from northern Greece.
 According to historian Miranda Vickers "it was mainly due to this aid programme that Albania escaped a major famine".